J-Wachs/FileArchiveService/README.md

 The two services at bottom, are for the Java Web Token security that is used when downloading files.

 ### Adding and using the File Archive component in your own projects
-Add the File Archive component to the relevant Create/Update pages in your project.
+Add the File Archive component to the relevant pages in your project.
 If the page is an Update page, you must add code to retrieve information about the files in the archive (see demos).
 This list is passed to the File Archive component, in order for the user to maintain the File Archive.

 In the method that handles a successful submit request (the OnValidSubmit property on the EditForm tag), you must call the method that will maintain the File Archive and possibly upload new files.
-Please take a close look at the code in the demos and copy the nessecary code over.
+Please take a closer look at the code in the demos and copy the necessary code over.

 As files are to be stored under a 'parent key', your OnValidSubmit method must establish the parent key in create situations.